atish-shanbhag/Updates/README.md

 2. Java program to separate the Individual Characters from a String

 3. Java program to separate the Individual Characters from a String

+# 23 May coding updates

+1. Write a C Program to Generate First N Triangular Numbers (Where N is read from the Keyboard)